 Like most of you, I’ve never been very happy about entering a hospital.
-In fact, unless someone close to me is dying, injured, or giving birth, I will not be found near one of these fear factories.
+Unless someone close to me is dying, injured, or giving birth, I will not be found near one of these fear factories.

-My fear may be a little more serious because of my case of nosocomephobia.
+My fear is maybe a little more serious because of my case of nosocomephobia.
 And yes, you guessed it, the word means “fear of hospitals."
 Perhaps I don’t have the worst case, but my case seems to progress as I age.

 Anytime I need medical attention my family seems to come to the rescue by dragging me to the E.R.
 For instance, I had a chest infection a few years back.
 The infection brought a horrible temperature of 104 degrees.
 After taking some Ibuprofen with the hope to drop my fever, my esophagus began to swell.
 Suffocation was enough to cause some concern with my mother.
 She forced me to see a physician in the emergency room at Aultman Hospital.
 If I hadn’t the infection may have led to the end of my existence.

 The last thing I remember before getting my surgery was meeting the anesthesiologist, but even that is sort of a haze.
 Reality came to haunt me with my new injury the next day.
-My anxiety related to medical care really didn’t start until my follow up visits.
+My anxiety related to medical care didn’t start until my follow-up visits.

-After I completed the necessary therapy for rehabilitation, I distanced myself from medicine, hospitals and the like.
-I’m not totally sure, but I think most of my phobia resulted because of my 6 hours stay at Akron General Hospital.
+After I completed the necessary therapy for rehabilitation, I distanced myself from medicine, hospitals, and the like.
+I’m not sure, but I think most of my phobia resulted because of my 6 hours stay at Akron General Hospital.
 I felt as though I was no longer young and invincible.

 In Gawande’s book “Complications,” he gives an inside view of what a resident surgeon faces on the job.
-One topic that he covers that I found interesting is how mistakes can happen in the work place as a surgeon.
+One topic that he covers that I found interesting is how mistakes can happen in the workplace as a surgeon.
 After the read, the memory of my accident 6 years ago came alive.
-Gawande almost lost a patient, due to lack of better decision making.
-Gawande claimed that, “all doctors make terrible mistakes”.
+Gawande almost lost a patient, due to a lack of better decision-making.
+Gawande claimed that “all doctors make terrible mistakes”.
 (55) He goes on to say every surgeon has a story to tell about making mistakes.
 This claim was stated without leaving out the fact that brilliant, well-educated, physicians screw up also.

-The worst result of the whole ordeal was rehabilitation of my hand.
-Reflecting on it now, the Worker’s Compensation paper work was kind of a pain in the neck as well.
+The worst result of the whole ordeal was the rehabilitation of my hand.
+Reflecting on it now, the Worker’s Compensation paperwork was kind of a pain in the neck as well.

 Eventually, most of Goodman’s co-workers became uncomfortable with his bad judgments.
 When Goodman failed to meet for mandatory weekly meetings with his colleagues, his life took a drastic change; He was barred from performing surgeries.

-I will soon must come face to face with my fear of the medical facilities.
+I will soon come face to face with my fear of the medical facilities.
 This is a fear that only protects one’s mind and completely neglects the rest of the body.
 Recently, I have self-diagnosed myself with celiac disease.
-The National Digestive Diseases Information Clearing house calls celiac disease, “a digestive disease that damages the small intestine and interferes with absorption of nutrients from food”.
-With my self-diagnosis, I have been able to find a suitable diet of mostly fruit, vegetables and unprocessed meats.
+The National Digestive Diseases Information Clearinghouse calls celiac disease, “a digestive disease that damages the small intestine and interferes with absorption of nutrients from food”.
+With my self-diagnosis, I have been able to find a suitable diet of mostly fruit, vegetables, and unprocessed meats.
 With research, you can find out anything that is wrong with you.
-I must face my fear because the symptoms that I have could be symptoms for some other medical condition.
+I must face my fear because the symptoms that I have could be symptoms of some other medical condition.
 Hopefully, all will go well.
 My hope is, after the proper testing, the doctor will tell me that I have been doing everything that I am supposed to be doing.
-The bright side of all this is that eliminating gluten and dairy (dairy as a precaution) from my diet has helped me to become more health conscious.
+The bright side of all this is that eliminating gluten and dairy (dairy as a precaution) from my diet has helped me to become more health-conscious.